Sinhika/SimpleOres2/README.md

 TO-DO
 -----
-* Implement graphical configuration from the menu.
+* re-add various things to configuration like ore spawn ranges.
+Possibly.
 * fix copper buckets vis-a-vis fluids.
+When I make sense out of fluid containers.
+* Implement graphical configuration from the menu...when Forge re-implents it.
 * <s>fix shears looting so it is other-mod-friendly.</s>

 License